SHarrison00/fpl_points_predictor/README.md

 ### What was the purpose of the project?

 I completed this project during my university placement year (2021), outside of office hours.
-On placement, I worked as a Data Analyst, where I predominantly worked on a on large clustering project, which was the first ever data science project I worked on.
-I loved how much I was learning at work; however, I still felt that I was only scratching the surface of data science. **To learn more about data science**, therefore, I decided to start my own project, namely the Fantasy Football Points Prediction project.
+On placement, I worked as a Data Analyst, where I predominantly worked on a on large clustering data science project.
+I loved how much I was learning at work.
+However, I still felt that I was only scratching the surface of data science. **To learn more about data science**, therefore, I decided to start my own project, namely the Fantasy Premier League Points Prediction project.

 I can confidently say that I learned so much from designing and running my own personal project.
 I won’t write a list, but today I still regularly find myself benefitting from the things I learned during the Fantasy Football project.
 In that sense, because of what I learned during the project, the project was a success.